madesh-zre/project-zy/README.md

-# project-zy
+# My First Project
-my first github project
+This is my first GitHub project.
+I am learning how to use GitHub.